Scientific Advisory Board

 He is also an investigator of the Howard Hughes Medical Institute.
 He served as Director of the Medical Scientist Training Program and currently serves as Co-chief of the Infectious Diseases Division.
 Dr. Goldberg studies the biochemistry of Plasmodium falciparum, focusing on proteolytic events responsible for hemoglobin degradation and host cell exit.

 Professor, Department of Molecular Microbiology and Immunology

 She was the founding Director of the Johns Hopkins Malaria Research Institute.
 She holds joint appointments in Neurology and Medicine at JHSOM and is past President of the American Society for Virology, the Association of Medical School Microbiology Chairs and the American Society for Microbiology.
 In 2009, she was inducted into the Maryland Women's Hall of Fame.
-She currently serves as Vice President of the National Academies of Science.
+She currently serves as Vice President of the National Academy of Sciences.
 Dr. Griffin served as the Alfred and Jill Sommer Professor and Chair in the Department of Molecular Microbiology and Immunology from 1994 to 2015.